Hours of Operation

 Due to Covid-19, the Court is taking steps to minimize the possibility of further spread of the Corona virus in order to protect all members of our community.

 Due to Governor Whitmer's Stay at Home Order issued on March 23, 2020, Friend of the Court will have limited staff operating under essential functions only.
-Starting Monday, May 4th, 2020 phone calls will be available on a limited basis between the hours of 10:00 a.m. to 3:00 p.m. daily Monday thru Friday.
+Starting Monday, September 14th, 2020 phone calls will be available between the hours of 8:00 a.m. to 5:00 p.m. daily Monday thru Friday.
 Please be advised due to limited staff wait times may be longer than usual.
 You can still also submit questions about your case via email, fax, and mail.

 CLICK HERE for contact information regarding hearing and child support related matters.